 Babymoon (n): The last holiday you take with your partner before the arrival of baby, during which you realise you’ll never be alone again together for at least the next 18 years (gulp!)*

 *Or something like that

 When you find out you’re pregnant, it feels like there’s a million things you suddenly need to organise.
-But in amongst booking the NCT classes, sorting out the little one’s nursery and signing up for mummy yoga classes, one of the things which quickly made its way to the top of my to-do list was where should Mr A and I go on our last holiday together?
+But in amongst booking the NCT classes, sorting out the little one’s nursery and signing up for mummy yoga classes, one of the things which quickly made its way to the top of my to-do list was deciding where Mr A and I should go on our last holiday together.